cleolibrary/CLEO-Redux/docs/en/compiled-scripts.md

 # Compiled Scripts

+Older games in Grand Theft Auto 3D series (GTA III, Vice City, San Andreas) use a custom binary format to store compiled scripts.
+This format is known as [SCM](https://gtamods.com/wiki/SCM_Instruction).
+CLEO Library and CLEO Redux uses the same format for custom scripts.
+They usually have a `.cs` extension.

-CLEO Redux can execute scripts compiled in the game's native [binary SCM format](https://gtamods.com/wiki/SCM_Instruction).
-Such scripts have a `.cs` extension.
-They are subject to the [limitations](https://docs.sannybuilder.com/scm-documentation/gta-limits) of SCM code.
+CS scripts run alongside the original SCM scripts and are subject to the [same limitations](https://docs.sannybuilder.com/scm-documentation/gta-limits).

 [Check the FAQ](the-definitive-edition-faq.md#how-do-i-compile-cleo-scripts-with-sanny-builder) for the information on CS support in the remastered games.